iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Storing large volumes of data that often have little to no structure.
 A NoSQL database sets no limits on the types of data we can store together and allows us to add new types as the need changes.
 With document-based databases, you can store data in one place without having to define what “types” of data those are in advance.
 Making the most of cloud computing and storage.
 Cloud-based storage is an excellent cost-saving solution but requires data to be easily spread across multiple servers to scale up.
 Using commodity (affordable, smaller) hardware on-site or in the cloud saves you the hassle of additional software and NoSQL databases like Cassandra are designed to be scaled across multiple data centers out of the box, without a lot of headaches.
 Rapid development.
 NoSQL is extremely useful for rapid development as it doesn’t need to be prepped ahead of time.
 If you’re working on quick iterations of your system which require making frequent updates to the data structure without a lot of downtime between versions, a relational database will slow you down.

 ### Redis
 Let's talk about another type of DB called Redis.
 Redis is an open source, **in-memory data structure store**, used as a database, cache, and message broker.
 Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
+A great example of Redis is its use in the rate limiter example earlier.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
 You can run atomic operations on these types, like appending to a string; incrementing the value in a hash; pushing an element to a list; computing set intersection, union and difference; or getting the member with highest ranking in a sorted set.
 To achieve top performance, Redis works with an in-memory dataset.
 Depending on your use case, you can persist your data either by periodically dumping the dataset to disk or by appending each command to a disk-based log.
 You can also disable persistence if you just need a feature-rich, networked, in-memory cache.
 Redis also supports asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

 Of the NoSQL databases Redis’ various data structures take it closest to the native data structures programmers most commonly use inside applications and algorithms.
 This ease of use makes it ideal for rapid development and fast applications, as core data structures are easily shared between processes and services.

 ### Data Encoding - JSON, XML and AVRO
 We can use JSON, XML and CSV as encoding options.
 These are widely known and are language agnostic.
 However, using these formats, it is hard to distinguish between a string and an integer.
 You're also limited by the precision of your floating point integers.
 In addition, JSON and XML, although popular, are not the most memory/space efficient encoding methods.